nikitamaloo/RFM-Customer-Segmentation/README.md

 # RFM Customer Segmentation

 - **This notbook contains the purchase history of the customers.**
-- **The analysis is done to classify the cusotmers into different segments based on the Recency, Frequency and Monetary Value of thier purchases.**
+- **The analysis is done to classify the customers into different segments based on the Recency, Frequency and Monetary Value of thier purchases.**